cprieger/m20-server/README.md

 	* Every 2 skill points is 1 extra action point per day

 ####Resources:
 Resources are associated with a building.
 A hospital which is a large structure would have 3 resources that are medical supplies.
-Whereas a Home Depot which is a large structure would have 3 resources that are 1 weapon, 1 building resource, and 1 food.
+Whereas a construction store which is a large structure would have 3 resources that are 1 weapon, 1 building resource, and 1 food.
 The resource types are weapons, building resources, food, and medical.
 Weapons:
 Weapons are an item that increase your combat effectiveness.
 This is also broken down in to 3 categories which are common weapons, uncommon weapons, and rare weapons.